sudhipv/stochastic_wave_propagation/README.md

-# Scalable Solvers for Spectral Stochastic FEM : Acoustic Wave Propagation and 3D Elasticity
+# Scalable Solvers for Spectral Stochastic FEM : Acoustic Wave Propagation and 3D Elastic Waves

 This solver have capabilities to solve SSFEM using Two level Domain decomposition based preconditioners for 2D acoustic wave and 3D elastic wave propagation.